Designing policy frameworks for the future of healthcare

 The research primarily focuses on the regulation of medical devices to ensure the safety and quality of AI as it is implemented within our healthcare system.
 Our goal will be to support Canadian regulators to enable the rapid infusion of beneficial AI and ML into the healthcare systems that empower patients and their health care providers whilst ensuring appropriate regulation for quality, safety, and privacy.

-This research stream is supported by the Alex Trebek Forum for Dialogue, the University Research Chairs Program, and CIFAR.
+This research stream is supported by the Alex Trebek Forum for Dialogue, the University Research Chairs Program, CIFAR, as well as the Canadian Institutes of Health Research.